Authentic Florida Key Lime Pie

-Meanwhile, in an electric mixer with the wire whisk attachment, beat the egg yolks and lime zest at high speed until very fluffy, about 5 minutes.
-Gradually add the condensed milk and continue to beat until thick, 3 or 4 minutes longer.
-Lower the mixer speed and slowly add the lime juice, mixing just until combined, no longer.
+In an electric mixer with the wire whisk attachment, beat the 4 egg yolks and 2 teaspoons of lime zest at high speed until very fluffy, about 5 minutes.
+Gradually add the can of condensed milk and continue to beat until thick, 3 or 4 minutes longer.
+Lower the mixer speed and slowly add the 2/3 cup of lime juice, mixing just until combined, no longer.
 Pour the mixture into the crust.
-Bake for 10 minutes, or until the filling has just set.
+Bake at 350 degrees for 10 minutes, or until the filling has just set.
 Cool on a wire rack.

 Next, add the topping: